 "Scotland is full of pagans."

-With that I switched the conversation to Carnegies, asking if I understood correctly that I had to turn at a mile up to the Locke Branch.
+With that I switched the conversation to Carnegies, asking if I understood correctly that I had to turn a mile up the road to reach the Locke Branch.
 He said he would be happy to lead me there and that he'd wait at the intersection by a U-Haul rental place.
 From there is was another mile.
 When we arrived he pointed down the block to a house where his father was born in 1919.
 He too grew up in the neighborhood and had many fond, fond memories of time spent at the library.
 He hadn't been back in years and was surprised how run-down the neighborhood was and the library too.
-It was closed down and some of the Windows boarded up.
+It was closed down and some of the windows boarded up.
 There was a large For Sale sign out front.
 He took a photo to send to his sister.

 I wanted to know more about his cross country rides.
 His first was in 1967, ten years before mine.
 He went with a group of college friends with a sag wagon carrying all their gear.
 This was well before touring bikes and quality panniers.
 He rode a Schwinn Paramount with just ten speeds, similar to the Puegeot PX-10 I rode, top-of-the-line racing bikes at the time.
 All his rides were west to east.
-His nest ride will be in a year-and-a-half when he turns seventy.
+His next ride will be in a year-and-a-half when he turns seventy.
 He would have led me to the next Carnegie three miles away, but he had an engagement he had to get to.

 I followed the river four miles north through Toledo's downtown lined with one closed storefront after another to the Jermaine Branch, another stately building.
 It was now a Baptist Church.

 As on three of the four days of my ride so far I had been inflicted by off-and-on precipitation all day.
 It wasn't cold enough for it to be snow.
-Since it was helping to melt the snow, I was hoping to find a clear patch in a forest to camp, but when the rain intensified at evening approached I resigned myself to another night in a motel.
+Since it was helping to melt the snow, I was hoping to find a clear patch in a forest to camp, but when the rain intensified as evening approached I resigned myself to another night in a motel.
 I found a string of them on the north side of the city near a race track, even cheaper than the night before.

 With a TV to watch I had a first hand view of Jordan Speith's calamitous Masters.
 But no station made a mention of Tom Boonen's almost equally devastating day coming within inches of becoming the first to win Paris-Roubaix for a fourth time.
 That would have been the biggest sports story all over Europe, but not even ESPN bothered to mention it.